 Map to my office in Joseph Black

-These phenomena are studied with a range of techniques.
-Obviously (it is the ‘ultrafast’ group after all), femtosecond laser techniques are used, especially a technique called optical Kerr-effect (OKE) spectroscopy.
-Using OKE, we can probe the dynamics of molecules in disordered matter from about 15fs to nanoseconds and beyond.
+The femtosecond techniques we apply are terahertz time-domain spectroscopy (THz-TDS) and ultrafast optical Kerr-effect spectroscopy (OKE).
+The former measures a far-infrared spectrum and is sensitive to the tumbling motion of permanent dipoles.
+The latter measures an anisotropic Raman spectrum in the time-domain.
+Using these techniques, we can probe the dynamics of molecules in disordered matter from about 15 fs to nanoseconds and beyond.
 This covers motions from fast vibrations, librations, and cage rattling, through to molecular diffusion.
 The temperature dependent behaviour of these processes tells us about the underlying supramolecular structure and molecular complexity.

 In the last few years, we have become especially excited by molecular-scale structure growing visible, literally.
 An example is the nucleation of crystals from solution: such crystals start life as nanometre scale molecular clusters that, through chance, grow to become macroscopic crystals.
 Phase transitions in the liquid also start on a molecular scale and grow to cause separation of phases.
 Understanding these phenomena is both basic science and of huge commercial importance.

-Thus, we are now expanding into exciting new experimental areas such as microscopy.
-With a brand new confocal fluorescence microscope, we will be able to study phase separation directly.
-Fluorescence lifetime imaging (FLIM) and fluorescence correlation spectroscopy (FCS) will give unique insight in the local properties of phases and the local molecular dynamics.
-Dynamic and static light scattering is used to follow the generation of clusters, droplets, and crystals as a function of time.
-Microfluidics will be used to carry out complex phase transitions and chemical reactions right under the microscope.
-Last but not least, we aim to control chemical matter: by using femtosecond lasers we should be able to push transitions around to a desired state.
+With a confocal fluorescence microscope, we are studying phase separation directly.
+Fluorescence lifetime imaging (FLIM) gives unique insight in the local properties of phases and the local molecular dynamics.
+Ultimately, we aim to control chemical matter by using lasers to push transitions to a desired state.